 The Best of Breed – Solar CRM + Operations Management & Automation

 By integrating these two disparate parts into a cohesive whole, the solar operations management system becomes centralized, eliminating manual inefficiencies and exponentially driving down solar operations and maintenance costs.
 While implementing all-in-one tools can sound appealing, there are pros and cons to using traditional CRM software so your business should have due diligence in evaluating various providers.
 Check out our Guide to Choosing a Solar CRM for the top seven factors your team should look out for.

 Solar installations and service businesses are complex, with a variety of moving pieces and parts that require close coordination to get the most out of your crews and streamline your solar operations.
 While traditional CRM tools are optimized for office work, they are not optimized for work in the field, and certainly not effective at managing in-context communication and task management between the two.
 In fact, odds are that by the time project updates are manually entered into the CRM, the information is already out of date.

-In order to build truly streamlined workflows into your solar operations management framework, we believe a new kind of tool is needed.
-One that has CRM and project management combined that connects the field and office and is able to combine the needs of technicians on-site, workers at the office, salespeople out on calls and everyone else who makes the solar industry work.
+In order to build truly streamlined workflows into your solar operations management framework, we believe a new kind of tool is needed: CRM with project management solutions that connect field and office teams and is able to combine the needs of technicians on-site, workers at the office, salespeople out on calls, and everyone else who makes the solar industry work.